Russia's ruble plummets again - Putin's war is getting more and more expensive - Breaking Latest News

 In addition to the economic sanctions, the ruble is particularly affected by the lower oil price.
 At the same time, President Vladimir Putin doubled the war budget.

-The ruble is rolling again, but only down.
-After a breather, Russia’s currency has tumbled again.
-At the beginning of the week, the ruble slipped against the US dollar and the euro to its lowest level since March 2022.
-One euro costs well over 105 rubles.
-More than 96 rubles had to be paid for one US dollar.
+The ruble is rolling again, but only steeply downwards.
+After taking a breather, Russia’s currency has tumbled again.
+In the middle of the week, the ruble slipped against the US dollar and the euro to its lowest level since March 2022.
+One euro cost well over 106 rubles on Wednesday.
+More than 97 rubles had to be paid for one US dollar.

 Within a year, the euro has appreciated by around 70 percent against the ruble.
 The US dollar has appreciated by almost 60 percent against the ruble.
 There is currently no end in sight to the price decline.